julesjs/jules/README.md

 You only need to pass schema, if that schema has $schema property of course, if not you can pass a string uri or localy stored metaschema as a metaschema argument.

 **Options**
 Two of three options are already described in Errors section of this chapter.
-The third one you can use if you intend to use this validator to validate simple schemas without detailed error reports. if you dont use **id**-s to uniquely identify your scopes, this validatoru uses CRC32 to uniquely identify them for you.
+The third one you can use if you intend to use this validator to validate simple schemas without detailed error reports. if you dont use **id**-s to uniquely identify your scopes, this validator uses CRC32 to uniquely identify them for you.
 This is a slow and almost unecessary solution used only for testing this validator and it is disabled by default.
 Three options and their default values are as follows:
 ```javascript
 	jules.dont_label = true;
 	jules.error_messages = {};